Are You Leaving Money on the Table?

 Veterans and Servicemember Benefits

 The U.S. Department of Veterans Affairs (VA) and the U.S. Department of Defense (DoD) operate many programs providing financial help to servicememembers and veterans.
 “Veterans” includes all who have served in the armed forces, men and women alike.
-We post more detailed information about these programs on StatesideLegal.org and more about Maine specific laws and benefits here.
+We post more detailed information about these programs on StatesideLegal.org.

 Need to Know More?